 Many buildings and homes in the Pitcher area became seriously undermined by decades of digging, and the town became a very dangerous and unhealthy place to live.
-In 2009, the state of Oklahoma "dis-incorporated" the town of Picher and, with the help of federal money, people began moving away.
+In 2009, the state of Oklahoma "dis-incorporated" the town of Picher, and, with the help of federal money, people began moving away.
 Now Picher is a ghost town and considered one of the most toxic places in the U.S.

 4. Love Canal

 The story of Love Canal has become an iconic tale of the people vs. corporate interests.
 In the early decades of the 1900s, the Hooker Chemical Company (now Occidental Petroleum) buried 21,000 tons of toxic waste in the Love Canal section of Niagara Falls, New York.
 (Love Canal had once been the site of a canal excavation project to connect the city to the Niagara River.)
-In 1953, Hooker sold the land to the city of Niagara Falls for $1, while telling the city about the presence of toxic waste, and then housing and a school were eventually built on the site.
+In 1953, Hooker sold the land to the city of Niagara Falls for $1 while telling the city about the presence of toxic waste, and then housing and a school were eventually built on the site.

-Then, in the 1970s, people in the Love Canal area began reporting health problems and then various scientific investigations began.
+Then, in the 1970s, people in the Love Canal area began reporting health problems, and then various scientific investigations began.
 Among other toxic substances, dioxin and benzene were found in parts per billion (parts per trillion are considered dangerous for dioxin.)
 By 1978, the story of Love Canal had become a national media event.
-At one point, President Carter declared Love Canal a disaster site and federal money was given to the residents to help them relocate.
-In 1995, the EPA sued Occidental Petroleum and forced the company to pay $129 million to help pay for cleanup of the site.
+At one point, President Carter declared Love Canal a disaster site, and federal money was given to the residents to help them relocate.
+In 1995, the EPA sued Occidental Petroleum and forced the company to pay $129 million to help pay for the cleanup of the site.
 Astonishingly, some people still live in the Love Canal area!

 3. Libby Asbestos Contamination